-- In order to terminate the candidate committee, the candidate must file a termination statement with the Secretary of State and must file a campaign finance report showing a zero account balance. - Current officeholders may raise and spend monies for officeholder related expenses.
-A separate account must be established with the Secretary of State.
+- In order to terminate the candidate committee, the candidate must file a termination statement with the Secretary of State's Office and must file a campaign finance report showing a zero account balance. - Current officeholders may raise and spend monies for officeholder related expenses.
+A separate account must be established with the Secretary of State's Office.

 - ✤ Terminating the campaign committee

 - A.R.S. § 16-914(A)

-- Officeholder expenses
+- ✤ Officeholder expenses

 - A.A.C.
 R2-20-104(F)

-The Commission is charged with the responsibility of enforcing the Clean Elections Act and has the authority to impose civil penalties.
+Chapter 10: Enforcement - The Commission is charged with the responsibility of enforcing the Clean Elections Act and has the authority to impose civil penalties on participating AND nonparticipating candidates.
 The Commission may initiate an enforcement action based on staff analysis, or the Commission may receive a written complaint from a member of the public.
 The Commission also has the authority to conduct financial audits on all candidates' campaign accounts.

-I. Enforcement Procedures
+Enforcement Procedures